Omega-3 Benefits for Senior Dogs: Dosage Chart Included

 How to Supplement Omega-3s for Senior Dogs

-• Start Slowly: Gradually introduce Omega-3s over several days to reduce the risk of digestive upset.
+• Start Slowly: Gradually introduce Omega-3 for dogs over several days to reduce the risk of digestive upset.

 • Choose Pure Products: Select high-quality supplements free of heavy metals and contaminants.